When it comes to the best probiotic for acid reflux, the strains of bacteria used in these probiotic supplements matter.

 Probiotics may be helpful in combatting stomach infections like H. pylori too.

-Using probiotics plus antibiotic was better than treatment with antibiotic alone in a study of people who had helicobacter pylori infections [R].
+Using probiotics plus antibiotics was better than treatment with antibiotics alone in a study of people who had helicobacter pylori infections.

 Antibiotics-only treatment eradicated the H.Pylori at 69% while pre-treatment with the probiotic Bifidus infantis for 2 weeks and during antibiotic treatment led to a 91% eradication of H. Pylori.

-Fermented yogurts that are rich in probiotics reduce H. Pylori infections as well [R].
+Fermented yogurts that are rich in probiotics reduce H. Pylori infections as well.

 Best probiotics for acid reflux criteria